stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 attacks.
 It allows Internet infrastructure stakeholders to reach agreement on a series of values without unanimous agreement on what constitutes the set of important stakeholders.
-A big differentiator from other Byzantine agreement protocols is that in SCP, nodes determine the composition of quorums in a decentralized way, by each selecting quorum slices they consider large or important enough to speak for the whole network.
-A quorum must satisfy the quorum slices of each of its members.
+A big differentiator from other Byzantine agreement protocols is that, in SCP, nodes determine the composition of quorums in a decentralized way:  each node selects quorum slices they consider large or important enough to speak for the whole network, and a quorum must satisfy the requirements of each of its members.

 {mainmatter}